chapter-three/AppleNewsAPI/README.md

-# AppleNews PushAPI class
+# AppleNews

-The PushAPI is a PHP library that allows you to publish articles.
+`AppleNews\PushAPI` is a PHP library that allows you to publish content to Apple News.
 You can also retrieve and delete articles you’ve already published, and get basic information about your channel and sections.

+`AppleNews\Document` is a PHP library that helps construct documents in the Apple News native JSON format.

 ## Installation

-To install PushAPI library, simply:
+To install, simply:

 ```shell
 git clone git@github.com:chapter-three/ApppleNews.git